Image Credit: Jason Brown, midlifegamergeek.com

 Available from Button Kin Games, also via itch.io or DriveThruRPG

 Godzilla has a lot to answer for.
-Ever since the Japanese beast started furiously destroying Tokyo, seven decades ago, giant monsters (or Kaiju) have smashed their way through countless cities worldwide.
+Ever since the Japanese beast started furiously destroying Tokyo, seven decades ago, giant monsters (also known as Kaiju) have smashed their way through countless cities worldwide.

-In Caltrop Kaiju!, another giant monster is emerging from the sea – and this time, you’re directly involved in the battle to stop it.
+In Caltrop Kaiju!, another giant monster is emerging from the sea, but this time, you can be directly involved in the battle to stop it.

 Seeing the beast arriving on land from your home in the mountains, you’ve taken it upon yourself to travel through the city and attempt to learn the monster’s weakness, then pass that very important knowledge on to the military, who have a secret base in the region.

-Gameplay-wise, Caltrop Kaiju! takes the form of a solitaire puzzle/strategy game, in which you draw (or print) the town map, then use counters to represent yourself and the Kaiju, with the monster moving according to the roll of 2 four sided dice (d4, or ‘caltrops’, hence the name of the game!).
+Gameplay-wise, Caltrop Kaiju! takes the form of a solitaire puzzle/strategy game, in which you draw (or print) the town map, then use counters to represent yourself and the Kaiju, with the monster moving according to the roll of 2 four sided dice (also known as d4 or ‘caltrops’, hence the name of the game!).

 The monster moves three squares in a row, in a direction determined by the dice roll, but you only move one square per turn.